dwhelan/ok_computer/README.md

 # OkComputer

-A simple library that provids monads.
+A library to simplify conditional logic and error handling.

 ## Installation